mcmanus-git/Singapore-HDB/tom/README.rst

 XGBoost
 ---------------

-* Although XGBoost training and prediction can be accelerated with CUDA-capable GPUs (sometimes 6-8x faster than conventional CPU), it should be noted that it gave *slightly* different results than the CPU-trained model.
-These differences were usually at the fourth or third decimal point, but they did exist.
-It turns out that the ``hist`` and ``gpu_hist`` algorithms are actually different.
+* Although XGBoost training and prediction can be accelerated with CUDA-capable GPUs (allowing approximately 6X - 8X faster training vs conventional CPU), it should be noted that it gave *slightly* different results than the CPU-trained model.
+These differences were usually at the fourth or third decimal point level, but they did exist.
+XGBoost contains a parameter called the tree_method, which is set to ``hist`` on CPU and set to hist or ``gpu_hist`` on GPU.

+*  It turns out that the tree method ``hist`` and ``gpu_hist`` algorithms are actually different.
+This was manifested in different prediction results for a larger type dataset (which ours was).
+  * Why is this important ?
+Because hyperparameter tuning methods such as `GridSearch` is inherently brute force, **so any edge in training time is a massive advantage**, especially for tuning in our case as much as we needed.

 * Note: GPU accelerated prediction is enabled by default when ``gpu_hist`` is set.

 * GPU training enabled via: ``XGBRegressor(tree_method='gpu_hist', gpu_id=0)`` parameters

+* We used the very latest version of XGBoost (version 1.6.0), which contains improvements and full coverage of experimental categorical data support.
+Metric calculation is now performed in double precision.
+XGBoost now uses double for GPU Hist node sum, which improves the accuracy of our `gpu_hist`.